 Marinara sauce uses

 - serve it with pasta (for example this tomato broccoli pasta), zucchini noodles, or spaghetti squash

-- serve it as a dipping sauce, for example with zucchini fries, breadsticks, mozzarella sticks, or chicken strips
+- serve it as a dipping sauce, for example with zucchini fries, breadsticks, mozzarella sticks, chicken strips, or pull-apart bread

 - you can use it as a pizza sauce or a sauce for calzone